Opentrons/buildroot/README.md

 3. Select your SD card writer
 4. Click "Flash!"
 5. When done, insert the SD card into your Raspberry Pi and boot your OT-2
+   - Due to how the filesystem is set up, the first boot can take a long time - on the order of half an hour
+   - The button light will flash while the filesystem is being prepared

 To gain SSH access to the device, connect the Pi to your computer via an Ethernet cable and: